 If your dog’s symptoms don’t go away after two weeks, a trip to the veterinarian is in order.
 Chances are, your veterinarian will perform a physical examination and take some x-rays.
 The sooner you begin treatment for joint pain, the better off your dog will be.

 The course of treatment will depend on the cause of your dog’s joint pain and the severity.
-Some joint problems may require surgery while others can be treated with lifestyle changes, supplements, and/or medications.
+Some joint problems may require surgery while others can be treated with lifestyle changes, joint-care supplements such as Dasuquin, and/or medications.

 Surgical treatment may include: